stevenahlberg313/post-install-config/README.md

   - "Agents" are staff members with the necessary permissions to manage and resolve tickets.
 - Establish "Users".
   - "Users" are individuals who submit tickets for resolution.
-- Establish a "SLA" plan.
+- Establish an SLA plan.
-  - "SLA" (Service Level Agreements) is a timeframe within which tickets of different priorities are expected to be closed.
+  - SLA (Service Level Agreements) is a timeframe within which tickets of different priorities are expected to be closed.
 - Establish "Help Topics"
   - "Help Topics" are groupings of common issues that users can use to categorize their requests, facilitating how tickets are routed and handled.